 - Enter a 'Role Name' and 'Role Description'

 - Select the Composite Applications that should be accessible to this role

-- Define Overall permission, applicable on the selected Composite Applications and its associated entities:
+- Define Overall permission, applicable to the selected Composite Applications and its associated resources:

 - Manage - can manage

 - Retrieve Message - Can view the message list and system properties